 Traders pay such close attention to it.
 If you’re going long and you buy at resistance, you could very well blow up your account.
 Just because a stock has a low float doesn’t mean to place a trade.

 The technical indicators confirm moves and help with direction.
-Read our post on how to draw support and resistance.

 Patterns play another huge part in trading.
 Stock patterns such as piercing patterns or dark cloud cover patterns will determine how you trade.
 While they may not be a crystal ball, patterns are important.